AMA Adopts Policy to Break Down Barriers to Obesity Care

 The September OCAN Advocacy Day will again have attendees meeting with Capitol Hill staff between 9:00 AM and 3:30 PM with a lunch briefing for congressional staff sandwiched in between.
 The day will be capped off with a PAC reception to honor a Senator or Representative who has championed efforts to better promote patient access to, and coverage of, obesity treatment services.

 Prior to the September 27 Advocacy Day, registrants will receive a number of briefing materials and will participate in a special webinar highlighting the arguments surrounding the need for passage of the Treat and Reduce Obesity Act and better coverage of science-based obesity treatment services in general.
 We encourage all OCC organizations to support this advocacy event, so that we may have a broad representation of patients, researchers, and healthcare professionals on the Hill that day.
-Learn more about the advocacy day or register for the event.

 Lieutenant Governors Adopt Policy Supporting Obesity Treatment

 OCAN member groups were instrumental in securing passage of a critical policy resolution that supports treatment and prevention of obesity, which was approved by the National Lieutenant Governors Association (NLGA) during its June 27-29, 2018, Annual Meeting.
 The resolution, which was introduced by Lieutenant Governors Fairfax (D-VA), Gregg (R-IA), Nungesser (R-LA), Wyman (D-CT), and Zuckerman (D-VT) will help:

 - Establish statewide obesity councils and task forces

 - Support additional training for current and future healthcare professionals